 1. Exporting

 Exporting is often the simplest and most common first step into international trade.
 It involves producing goods in your home country and shipping them to the new market for sale.
+This approach allows companies to enter foreign markets with relatively low initial investment and minimal operational changes, making it an ideal starting point for businesses testing international demand.

 2. Licensing and Franchising